Rasen-Antholz: Sports

 Rasen-Antholz is known for the South Tyrol Arena biathlon track, which opened in 1971.
 It hosted the Biathlon World Championships in 1975, 1976, 1983, 1995, 2007 and 2020.
 It is also a regular venue of the Biathlon World Cup season, with the highest altitude of all World Cup meetings at a height of about 1600 m.
 It will host biathlon for the 2026 Winter Olympics in Milan and Cortina d'Ampezzo.

 Antholz also hosted the finish of stage 17 of the 2019 Giro d'Italia, which was won by Nans Peters.

+The town also has a local football team, SpG Rasen/Antholz.
+They play at the Rieserferner-Stadion.

+Antholz will be one of the Venues for the 2026 Winter Olympics.